hidashhi/api-doc/api/js/call.md

 #### Initiating Calls

-Initiating a call requires calling the `JSAPI.openCall` method:
+You can initiate a call by calling the `JSAPI.openCall` method:

 	JSAPI.openCall = function(options) { /* ... */ }